-In a statewide effort intended to maximize transfer credit for courses taken at community colleges, many of New Jersey's four-year colleges and universities subscribe to a set of "Transfer and Articulation Principles" and a statewide "General Education Foundation."
-While all of Mercer's degree program options are consistent with these statewide agreements, admission to any four-year institution is not guaranteed, and admission requirements vary.
+Many four-year colleges and universities in New Jersey have adopted "Transfer and Articulation Principles" and a "General Education Foundation" to help maximize transfer credits for courses taken at community colleges.
+Although Mercer's degree programs align with these statewide agreements, admission to a four-year institution is not guaranteed, and admission requirements vary.

-Students can now seamlessly transfer their academic credits - as half of those required for a basic four-year degree - from a completed community college Associate of Arts (A.A.) or Associate of Science (A.S.) degree program to Bachelor of Arts (B.A.) or Bachelor of Science (B.S.) programs respectively.
+Students can transfer their academic credits from a completed community college Associate of Arts (A.A.) or Associate of Science (A.S.) degree program to Bachelor of Arts (B.A.) or Bachelor of Science (B.S.) programs, respectively, as half of the credits required for a four-year degree.

-Students planning to transfer to a New Jersey college or university can use NJ Transfer (www.njtransfer. org), an online information system that allows students to check the transferability of their Mercer courses, as well as plan a program of study that is transferable to the New Jersey college of their choice.
+Using the online information system NJ Transfer (www.njtransfer.org), students can check the transferability of their Mercer courses and plan a program of study that will transfer to the New Jersey college of their choice.